by Eric Ferguson on September 16, 2014 · 2 comments

 The schools operate campuses in Blaine, Brooklyn Center, Elk River, Lakeville, Minneapolis, Moorhead, Plymouth, Richfield, Rochester, Shakopee, and Woodbury, which is also home to their headquarters.
 Globe also has several locations in Wisconsin and one in South Dakota.

 Minnesota Attorney General Lori Swanson said Tuesday that her lawsuit, which was filed in Hennepin County District Court, seeks injunctive relief, civil penalties, and restitution.
 It describes a sales-focused culture among the schools’ admissions representatives, and Swanson likened the practices to “sales boiler rooms.”
+(Twin Cities Business)

 The primary champion of for-profits in Congress has been House Education and the Workforce Committee Chair Rep. John Kline (R-MN).
 (The linked article is titled “The John Kline For-Profit College Donor List Hall of Shame,” and it’s from mnpACT!, and it’s great.)
 From what I’ve seen, he’s been mum on Swanson’s lawsuit, and I’m sure he’ll stay that way.